2016 Cork Senior Hurling Championship

 The 2016 Cork Senior Hurling Championship was the 128th staging of the Cork Senior Hurling Championship since its establishment by the Cork County Board in 1887.
-The draw for the 2016 fixtures took place on 13 December 2015.
-The championship began on 15 May 2016 and ended on 15 October 2016.
+The draw for the opening round fixtures took place on 13 December 2015.
+The championship ran from 15 May and to 15 October 2016.

-Glen Rovers were the defending champions.
+Glen Rovers entered the championship as the defending champions.

-On 9 October 2016, Glen Rovers won the title following a 0-19 to 2-10 defeat of Erin's Own in the county final.
-This was their 27th championship title overall and their second in succession.
+The final was played on 9 October 2016 at Páirc Uí Rinn in Cork, between Glen Rovers and Erin's Own, in what was their first ever meeting in the final.
+Glen Rovers won the match by 0–19 to 2–11 to claim their 27th championship title overall and a second title in succession.

+Patrick Horgan and Eoghan Murphy were the championship's top scorer with 3–63 each.